cefriel/chimera-tutorial/README.md

    Allows conversions from an input representation to an output representation through [Apache Velocity Templates (VTL)](https://velocity.apache.org/).

-These components and related operations are are explained in in section [Chimera components and configuration](#Chimera-components-and-configuration).
+These components and related operations are explained in section [Chimera components and configuration](#Chimera-components-and-configuration).

-## Example routes
+## Tutorial Routes
-every route lift and lower

-A route starts from a source, which may be any of the apache camel components.

-This tutorial presents several routes, each one making use of the various Chimera Apache Camel components defined by the Chimera project.
+This tutorial presents several Chimera routes, each one making use of the various Chimera Apache Camel components defined by the Chimera Framework.
 Routes are defined in file [chimera-routes.xml](./src/main/resources/routes/chimera-route.xml).

 <p align="left"><img src="img/chimera-tutorial-routes.png" alt="Chimera tutorial routes" width="1000"></p>